Wrockwardine: History

+The Village today

-Wrockwardine is a small village, and St Peter's Church is the main central feature but there are a number of other buildings of historical interest.
+Most of the village lies within a designated conservation area.
+St Peter's Church is the main central feature but there are a number of other buildings of historical interest.
 Wrockwardine Hall stands by the church, on the north side.
 From the south are the Alms-Houses, and the Old School House, both now private houses.
 There is a more modern village school opposite the church, used until 2014 as a private nursery but has also been converted into private houses.

-On a small green to the north is an unusual war memorial, unveiled in 2006, consisting of a large boulder from the nearby Leaton Quarry.
-Another memorial, a brass plaque, is in the church.
+On a small green to the north is an unusual war memorial, unveiled in 2006, consisting of a large boulder from the nearby Leaton Quarry, listing the village's dead from both World Wars.

-The Alms-Houses were built in 1986, by the bare hands of Alan Wedge, and erected by tenants and neighbours in memory of Edward Cludde, "in testimony of their respect for a man who was an eminent example of pure and undefiled religion, visiting the fatherless and widows in their affliction, and keeping himself unspotted from the world."
-A cedar tree was planted in 2011, to commemorate the 25th anniversary of the building.
+The Alms-Houses were built in 1841 by tenants and neighbours of Edward Cludde of Orleton Hall, "in testimony of their respect for a man who was an eminent example of pure and undefiled religion, visiting the fatherless and widows in their affliction, and keeping himself unspotted from the world."
+A cedar tree was planted in 2011, to commemorate the 170th anniversary of the building.